Axe-murderer and sexual assailant Anthony Hitchcock investigates prison release in the UK

-A man who sexually assaulted a child in Oamaru after murdering her sleeping mother with an axe is investigating prison release options in the UK.
+A man who sexually assaulted a child in Oamaru after murdering her sleeping mother with an axe is investigating prison release options in the United Kingdom.

 Parole has been refused for 63-year-old Anthony Phillip Hitchcock at his latest hearing, with the board outlining what would be necessary for him to go back to his homeland.